Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Acknowledgements

 \section{Acknowledgements}

 The presented results were partially acquired using devices funded by the German Federal Ministry of Education and Research of Germany (BMBF) through the project Quantum Photonics Labs (QPL) with the funding ID 13N15088.
 We acknowledge the support from the European Union's Horizon 2020 Research and Innovation Action under Grant Agreement No. 899824 (FET-OPEN and SURQUID).
+Funding from the Carl Zeiss Stiftung is greatly acknowledged.